-Alan holds a BA in music theory and composition from St. Olaf College in Northfield, MN, and an MM and DM in vocal performance from Indiana University, where he studied with Costanza Cuccaro.
-Alan was a founding member of the Minnesota-based internationally acclaimed male chamber vocal ensemble Cantus, performing for seven seasons throughout the United States and Europe.
-During his tenure with Cantus, he recorded ten albums and appeared as a soloist with the St. Paul Chamber Orchestra, at the Oregon Bach Festival, the 2002 World Choral Symposium, and the 2003 Polyphonia Festival in Normandy, France.
-He has also composed and arranged many pieces for the ensemble, including Alleluia Amen, The Wreck of the Edmund Fitzgerald, Bashana Haba'ah, and Stick to the Craythur.
-Alan is a member of the voice faculty at Winona State University.
+Alan holds a BA in music theory and composition from St. Olaf College in Northfield, MN, and an MM and DM in vocal performance from Indiana University.
+Alan was a founding member of the Minnesota-based internationally acclaimed male chamber vocal ensemble Cantus, and sang throughout North America and Europe with the ensemble from 1998-2004.
+He currently serves as Assistant Professor of Voice at Winona State University.